sachinsu/sachinsu.github.io/work_journal/journal2022.md

 - Tech - Reasons for having SPAs
     - Need for omnipresent elements that survives page navigation
     - infinite-loading list that, on pressing the back button, returns to the previous position in the list.
+    - only one browser tab is ever open at a time
+    - page loads are infrequent
+    - content is very dynamic
+    - Core Web Vitals and SEO are not a big concern for you, e.g. because your app is behind a login gate.
+    -

 - About Solid state drives (SSD)
     - A solid-state drives (SSD) is a flash-memory based data storage device.
 Bits are stored into cells, which exist in three types: 1 bit per cell (single level cell, SLC), 2 bits per cell (multiple level cell, MLC), 3 bits per cell (triple-level cell, TLC).